UUDigitalHumanitieslab/coloringbook/Readme.md

 The application does not take care of authentication or authorization.
 You should configure this directly on the webserver by restricting access to `/admin/`, for example using LDAP.

-By default, the application will run on `localhost:5000`, but this is customisable in the `Dockerfile`.
+By default, the application will run on `localhost:3000`, but this is customisable in the `docker-compose` file.

 ## Development